quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part12_The_Most_Famous.md

 Background context explaining the difference between proof methods and their use in this example.
 :p How does induction compare with proof by contradiction in proving that all natural numbers are interesting?
 ??x
 Induction is typically used to prove statements about all natural numbers, but in this case, a proof by contradiction works well.
-Induction involves showing a base case and an inductive step where if \( P(k) \) is true, then \( P(k+1) \) must also be true.
+Induction involves showing a base case and an inductive step where if $P(k)$ is true, then $P(k+1)$ must also be true.

 However, using contradiction here, we assume the opposite of what we want to prove (i.e., that there exists an uninteresting number), and show this assumption leads to a logical inconsistency.
 This method helps focus on the specific case (the smallest uninteresting number), making it more straightforward in some scenarios.